 This was one of the most soul searching years for me.
 I felt I was stuck in a corporate trap.
 I felt every time I received a pay rise I needed better shoes, and I couldn’t see a way out.
 So I resigned.
 I sold my apartment.
 I left my amazing boyfriend to the corporate world he loved so much, and I moved home to my parents.

 It was there that I re-united with my parents, and for the first time as an adult really understood what is was they did.

-My parents have owned and run Armidale Tourist Park for almost 17 years (they purchased the park at the same time I left home in 2000).
-I had never seen Caravan parks as a legitimate business option, or even a legitimate place to stay.
+My parents had owned and run Armidale Tourist Park since 2000.
+I had never identified Caravan parks as a legitimate business option, or even a legitimate place to stay.
 But they changed my mind on all fronts.

 While this was my first teaser into the Caravan Industry I didn’t stay long, as I felt there was more for me to discover before running a business in a small town.